AddJam/addjam/_drafts/2015-03-21-thoughts-on-coworking.md

 Take for example John Hamelink of FarmGeek.
 Talking openly about development practices and tools used Add Jam have put in place several changes to make us work better as a team.

+The space has also played host to several events like Growth Glasgow.
+These have brought in tech talent into the space and our working environment.
+Giving Add Jam direct contact with potential clients, partners and talent.
+Most recently Growth Glasgow gave us a platform to share.

 ##Creating Value For Others

-We've found it important not to be selfish.
+I've think it's important not to be selfish.
 That means giving back to our peers around us.
 It can be something simple like taking 5 mins to proof read  some content or it takes the form of 30 mins sitting down to help someone work through a problem.

 It does takes time but on the whole a worthwhile experience.
+Firstly it allows us to observe others and learn from having a peek at their ways of working and processes.
+Secondly, sharing knowledge with our peers is an embodiment of the famous Einstein quote, "If you can't explain it simply, you don't understand it well enough".
+It helps us up our game.

-##What's still to come
+##There's more still to come

+It's early days for RookieOven.
+When we moved in day one there was only the homemade desks and cobbled together chairs.
+In the short time we've been here the space has grown an astonishing amount.

+We now have games consoles, TV's, bean bags and a fridge packed with beer.
+All the things you would expect from a tech coworking space but most importantly is the people we have alongside us.
+From 5 to 16 in a little over a month and all of them working in diverse areas with differing backgrounds and talents.

+Having such diversity is hugely beneficial to Add Jam and it's exciting to think the space is just over 30% capacity.

+##Get involved

-There's big plans for the community we're part of.
+There's big plans for this community we're part of.
 We want this to become a key resource for the local tech community and something that puts Glasgow on the map as a producer of tech products and talent.

-##How to get involved

 To get involved in the coworking space drop Michael a message.